 4. MP Algorithm

-The earlier attempts at improving MMD algorithm resulted in very good/minimal solutions for some circuits or non-converging/incorrect circuits for others [2,10,11,24.26].
+Earlier attempts at improving MMD algorithm resulted in very good/minimal solutions for some circuits or non-converging/incorrect circuits for others [2,10,11,24.26].
 Thus the order of selecting outputs to be covered by gates was found experimentally to be more important than the gate heuristics to choose gates.
-For more variables a variant was created based on the principles below:
+For larger number of variables, a variant of our algorithm was created based on the following principles:

-(1) It does not create columns of minterms as in section 2 but creates these columns implicitely, simulating the minterms one-by-one.
+(1) Rather than maintaining a set of tables mapping inputs to outputs, the algorithm creates these columns implicitely, simulating minterms one-by-one.
 The simulator uses the equations from the specification together with the part of the already constructed reversible circuit.
-The best way to explain this idea is to imagine two circuits like one from Fig. 2.2 composed back to back and simulated from inputs.
-The first circuit is described by equations, the second is the circuit that is created (in reverse order of gates).
-When the synthesis is completed we have two equivalent circuits, one mirror of the another.
-The first circuit is specified by equations, the second by reversible gates (in reverse order of gates).
-When we simulate this composed circuit, for every input minterm the same minterm is obtained at the outputs of the concatenated circuits, thus the concatenated circuits together are a reversible identity.
-Thus one of them is the mirror of another one.
-The solution is then the reverse of the second circuit from the concatenation.
+To demonstrate the concept, imagine two circuits similar to Fig. 2.2 cascaded back to back and simulated from inputs at each stage of minterm transformation.
+The first circuit, described by equations, represents the function under synthesis, and the second circuit is the outcome of synthesis. (in reverse order of gates).
+When the synthesis process completes, two equivalent circuits, one mirror of the another exist, where the first circuit is specified by equations, and the second by reversible gates (in reverse order of gates).
+When we simulate this composed circuit, for every input minterm, the same minterm is obtained at the outputs of the concatenated circuits, and hence, the concatenated circuits together are a reversible identity.
+Since the circuits mirror one another, the solution is represented by the second circuit of the concatenated whole.